 The Animal Center has wonderful pets looking for good homes.
 If you think you’re ready for the responsibility of adding a pet to your family, visit the Austin Animal Center today.

 Animal Protection serves the community by defending threatened animals from abuse or neglect, working closely with law enforcement to contain or help aggressive animals, assisting other agencies with wildlife such as coyotes, deer, bats and rodents, and ensuring that City ordinances related to animal welfare are followed.

-Foster care takes vulnerable and at-risk pets out of the shelter and places them into caring homes, allowing them time to grow and become healthy so they can be adopted into a forever home.
+Foster care takes vulnerable and at-risk pets out of Austin Animal Center and places them into temporary homes.

 Animal Protection handles stray animals that need to be picked up and/or are injured.